GDPR Seminar for SMEs

 Course Trainers

-Dr Spiteri Baluci is a seasoned lawyer and a CIPP/E accredited privacy professional with over a decade of hands-on legal experience in a number of legal areas including data protection, privacy, telecommunications, ICT, corporate, media, procurement and civil law.
-In the field of data protection law, she has ample experience on giving advice on: data protection and privacy matters; policies and procedures required to align with the regulatory tasks and duties found within the GDPR; local and international data transfers; EU Commission Standard Contractual Clauses (‘SCCs’) and Binding Corporate Rules (‘BCRs’); and the handling of complaints with the Office of the Information and Data Protection Commissioner (‘IDPC’).
-She currently holds the post of Head of the Information and Data Protection Unit at the University of Malta.
+Dr. Spiteri Baluci is a seasoned lawyer and CIPP/E accredited privacy professional with over a decade of hands-on legal experience in data protection, privacy, ICT, corporate, media, procurement, and civil law.
+Her expertise includes: Advising on GDPR compliance, policies, and procedures , Managing local and international data transfers, Applying Standard Contractual Clauses – when transferring data outside the EU/EEA (to countries that do not have an “adequacy decision”) and Handling complaints with the Office of the Information and Data Protection Commissioner.
+She currently serves as Head of the Information and Data Protection Unit at the University of Malta.

 Contact Details